phongnarin-anan/moleculer/README.md

 #### Trigger GitHub action workflows to deploy the code
 - Note:
     - Terraform CICD will create an Infrastructure base on Terraform code inside /terraform folder
-    - S3 CICD will push js and sh script to s3 install-artifact every git commit or trigger the codepipeline.
+    - S3 CICD will push js and sh script to s3 install-artifact every git commit or trigger the GitHub WorkFlows.
     - /JS and /SH Script will be downloaded and execute at EC2 startup time.

 ## Documentations